BeoSound 5c

 A Recreated Classic

 A modern resurrection of the Bang & Olufsen BeoSound 5 that preserves its original interface and character—what it might have been if released today.
 Partly a technical experiment for my personal setup, partly a love letter to Bang & Olufsen.
 Designed to run on real BeoSound 5 hardware with your B&O PowerLink speakers or with Sonos.
-Works with Spotify, TIDAL and other sources, B&O remotes (IR, Bluetooth, and two-way Beo6), and Home Assistant.
+Works with Spotify, TIDAL and other sources, B&O remotes, and Home Assistant.

 What is the original BeoSound 5? ↓